A Weekend of Weaving

 Shared Accommodation

 Experience the weekend in a communal, artist-designed space that fosters connection and creative exchange.
 Our shared accommodations feature two sleeping spaces within a single room.
 This is the ideal choice for those looking to immerse themselves in the social energy of the retreat, or a great opportunity to share with a friend.
+Each accommodation at Gatherwild is unique!
+Input the dates (October 16 - 18) with the button below and book the accommodation that feels best for you.

 Private Accommodation

 For those seeking a quiet space to process their craft, our private accommodations offer a secluded retreat.
 Set within one of our unique, site-specific cabins or structures, these rooms feature a queen bed, bespoke furnishings, and expansive views of the surrounding landscape.
+Each accommodation at Gatherwild is unique!
+Input the dates (October 16 - 18) with the button below and book the accommodation that feels best for you.

 Still have questions?
 Contact us directly.